Honour killing in Pakistan: Cultural pressures for honour killing in Pakistan

 Pakistan is a collective, patriarchal society, and therefore social boundaries and community regard are based on honour; in this situation, honour is based on the behaviour of kin or members of a certain group.
-A Pakistani folk saying describes well the cultural importance of honour: "'Daulat khonay pur kuch naheen khota, sihat khonay pur kuch kho jaata hai, ghairat khonay pur sub kuch kho jaata hai (When wealth is lost nothing is lost; when health is lost something is lost; when honour is lost everything is lost)."
+A Pakistani folk saying describes well the cultural importance of honour: "Daulat khonay pur kuch naheen khota, sihat khonay pur kuch kho jaata hai, ghairat khonay pur sub kuch kho jaata hai" ("When wealth is lost nothing is lost; when health is lost something is lost; when honour is lost everything is lost").
 In Pakistan, honour is focused more on the perception of the community versus actual evidence.
 Honour is important for both women and men to uphold; women protect honour by modesty and men by masculinity.
 The cultural perspective behind honour is that if a woman does something that the community perceives as immodest then the men in her family must uphold their masculinity and regain the family honour by murdering the woman.
 If this action isn't completed the shame and dishonour can extend beyond the immediate family to the entire lineage, or even to the entire community.
 There are multiple other cultural characteristics that contribute to honour including a strong disdain for death.
 Due to this, the perpetrator of an honour killing is highly regarded in the community because of their courage and because what they had to endure through with murdering another was worse than death itself.
+Many women are victimized by their own family members due to their defiance of familial expectations regarding love and marriage.
+This wave of violence has been exacerbated by a growing trend towards conservatism.
+Recent reports from the local Aurat Foundation reveal a 70 percent surge in honour killings between 2016 – 2017.

 Prevalence

 As in other countries, the exact number of honour killings is not known.
 The Human Rights Commission of Pakistan lists 460 cases of reported honour killings in 2017, with 194 males and 376 females as victims.
-Of these murderings, 253 were sparked by disapproval of illicit relations and 73 by disapproval of marriage choice.
+Of these murders, 253 were sparked by disapproval of illicit relations and 73 by disapproval of marriage choice.
 Additionally, out of the known suspect relationship with victims, over 93% were family relationships.
 Although these are most likely only a sample of the actual honour killings that were completed during 2017, it still gives a glimpse into characteristics of honour killings in Pakistan.
 Sources disagree as to the exact number by year, but according to Human Rights Watch, NGOs/INGOs in the area estimate that around 1,000 honour killings are carried out each year in Pakistan.